seektable/localization/README.md

 # SeekTable UI Localization Resources
 This repository contains translations for non-English SeekTable UI.
-If there is no localization for your language yet, feel free to contribute the translation!
+If there is no localization for your language yet, feel free to contribute the translation (or fixes to existing AI-guided translations)!

 The following ready-to-use translations are available: